CodifyPlatform/CodeData/1968 - Subchapter 8 Places of Assembly.md

+# NYC 1968 Code (Vol I)

 # **Subchapter 8 Places of Assembly**

 ## **Article 1 General**

 ### **§27-522 Scope**

 The provisions of this subchapter shall control the design and construction of places of assembly as defined in subchapter two of this chapter.
 For specific classifications of assembly occupancies, see article eight of subchapter three of this chapter.
-For place of assembly permit requirements, see [section 27-525.1](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/8/places-of-assembly#§27-525.1) of article two of this subchapter.
+For place of assembly permit requirements, see [section 27-525.1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%208/Places%20of%20Assembly#§27-5251-place-of-assembly-permit) of article two of this subchapter.

 ### **§27-523 Definitions**